Andy Ngo: May Day 2019

-On May 1, 2019, Ngo attended demonstrations and counter protests in Portland associated with International Workers Day or May Day.
+On May 1, 2019, Ngo attended demonstrations and counter-protests in Portland associated with International Workers Day or May Day.
 He reported being punched and blasted with bear spray while filming two separate May Day events, including a brawl between left-wing activists and members of Patriot Prayer, outside the Cider Riot pub.
 Bellingcat stated that Ngo's tweets framed the brawl as an unprovoked assault by anti-fascists.

 Prior to the fight, Ngo was filmed standing in the presence of members of Patriot Prayer as they planned an attack on antifascists following the protests.
 Ngo did not report on the actions of Patriot Prayer.
 Five members of Patriot Prayer were charged with felony riot incitement for their actions on May Day 2019, including the group's leader Joey Gibson.

 Assault during coverage of the Proud Boys rally and counter-protest (2019)

 On June 29, 2019, Ngo covered protests at a rally organized by the far-right group Proud Boys in Portland.
 A group of counter-protesters also organized, some of whom physically attacked Ngo, who was present filming.
 Ngo was punched in the head, kicked and hit with at least one milkshake.
 He blamed his injuries on antifa counter-protesters.
 No individual attackers were identified.
 He walked away and reported what happened in a livestream, during which a medic arrived to check on him.
-The video of the June 29 incident where Ngo was assaulted by masked demonstrators went viral and led the Proud Boys, a group designated as a hate group by the Southern Poverty Law Center, to organize a follow up event in Portland known as the End Domestic Terrorism rally for August 17, 2019.
+The video of the June 29 incident where Ngo was assaulted by masked demonstrators went viral and led the Proud Boys, a group designated as a hate group by the Southern Poverty Law Center, to organize a follow-up event in Portland known as the End Domestic Terrorism rally for August 17, 2019.

 As a result of the attack, medical examiners determined that Ngo suffered a subarachnoid hemorrhage.
 He retained attorney Harmeet Dhillon to investigate the response of the Portland Police Bureau.
 Following Ngo's attack, Texas Senator Ted Cruz called on federal authorities to investigate Ted Wheeler, Portland's mayor and police commissioner.
 2020 Democratic Party presidential candidate Andrew Yang wished Ngo a speedy recovery.
 Broader analysis of media coverage following Ngo's attack was polarized, with each side expressing criticism of the other, including essays in The Atlantic and Commentary.

+On August 21, 2023, Multnomah County Circuit Judge Chanpone Sinlapasai awarded Ngo $300,000 in damages from three defendants who failed to appear in court to contest Ngo's claims.